Guard mounting: Chile

-The changing of the guard ceremony is conducted every odd-numbered day, including Sundays, at La Moneda Palace in Santiago, Chile with the Carabineros de Chile's Presidential Guard Group providing the guard.
-A pair of mounted units lead the Central Band, Drums and Bugles of the Carabineros and the new guard to the plaza in front of La Moneda where the departing detachment meets them.
-While patriotic and popular music is played, the colour guard emerges and salutes are exchanged between the old and new guards at the main gate and the officers of each unit.
+The changing of the guard ceremony is conducted every odd-numbered day, including Sundays, at La Moneda Palace in Santiago, Chile with the Carabineros de Chile's Presidential Guard Group providing the guard, the changing of the guard has been taking place since 1851.
+A pair of mounted units lead the Central Band, Drums and Bugles of the Carabineros and the new guard, to the plaza in front of La Moneda where the departing detachment meets them.
+While patriotic and popular music is played, the colour guard emerges and salutes are exchanged between the old and new guards at the main gate and by the officers of each unit.
 The ceremony ends with the band, drums and bugles marching off with the old guard.

+The ceremony is an important tourist attraction that takes place in the Plaza de la Constitución on alternate days at 10 a.m.
+However, when there are events in the Plaza de la Constitución, the ceremony is moved to the south façade of the Palacio de la Moneda to the Plaza de la Ciudadanía.

 China

-The changing of the guard in Beijing, the capital of the People's Republic of China, may refer to two different ceremonies of the People's Liberation Army on Tiananmen Square.
+The changing of the guard in Beijing, the capital of the People's Republic of China, may refer to three different ceremonies of the People's Liberation Army on Tiananmen Square.
 The first is a traditional changing of the guard consisting of two incoming soldiers, two outgoing soldiers and a commander from the People's Armed Police Honour Guard Battalion, with the incoming and outgoing soldiers saluting the flagpole before taking up their posts beside it.
 The other changing of the guard is the raising of the Flag of China on the square every morning, which since 2018, has been manned by personnel from the Beijing Garrison Honor Guard Battalion who took over duties from the PAP, which itself had performed the ceremony since 1982 until that point.

-Another changing of the guard ceremony also takes place at the Mausoleum of Mao Zedong, which contains the preserved body of Mao Zedong, at the southern end of Tianamen Square, right exactly where the Gate of China once stood.
+Another changing of the guard ceremony takes place at the Mausoleum of Mao Zedong, which contains the preserved body of Mao Zedong, at the southern end of Tianamen Square, right exactly where the Gate of China once stood.
 The Beijing Garrison Honor Guard Battalion also performs this ceremony.

+At Xinhuamen the ceremonial changing of guards is performed by the Central Guard Regiment.
+Two members of the Central Guard Regiment ceremonial personnel, armed with ceremonial rifles, guarding the gate.
+The ceremony occurs every 2 hours.

 Cuba

 Soldiers of the Ceremonial Unit of the Cuban Revolutionary Armed Forces guard the Mausoleum of José Marti in Santiago de Cuba.
 The guard is changed every half-hour, and is signaled by clock tower bells similar to how Soviet guards at the Lenin mausoleum used the bells of the Spasskaya Tower Clock.
-Patriotic music is played while the next batch of guards march to relive the previous guards.
-The music is usually played from speakers around the mausoleum instead of a live band.
+Patriotic music is played while the next batch of guards march to relive the previous detachment.
+The music is usually played from audio speakers located around the mausoleum instead of by a live band.